writememe/writememe/README.md

 I'm Daniel and I live and work and I enjoying learning, developing and contributing to automation projects.

-I'd like to acknowledge the [Wadawurring people](https://www.wadawurrung.org.au/) as the traditional owners of the land on which I work and live.
+I'd like to acknowledge the [Wadawurrung people](https://www.wadawurrung.org.au/) as the traditional owners of the land on which I work and live.

 I'm the maintainer of a open-source project, called [motherstarter](https://github.com/writememe/motherstarter)